Sometimes you might want to ensure that your in stock products are always above products that are out of stock in your search results.

 Ranking an attribute first means that it is the most important ranking criteria and will be considered before anything else.

+With a Boolean attribute such as in_stock, this will segment the results into two halves.
 However, with attributes that have more values than that, placing such a high priority in an attribute will override Algolia's ranking.
-Therefore it is important that only boolean values are used in this way across all searches, and even then there will be situations where better matching items that our out of stock will rank lower than poor matches that are in stock which may be counter intuitive for some users.
+Therefore it is important that only boolean values are used in this way across all searches, and even then there will be situations where better matching items that are out of stock will rank lower than poor matches that are in stock which may be counter intuitive for some users.

 If you are looking for a milder form of this, you can consider making in_stock your Custom ranking attribute.
 This will not achieve what you are looking for with regards to always seeing out of stock items at the bottom, but it also interferes less with the ranking of your results.